amegeddon/plaspenmynydd/README.md

 * The site will have a contact page, allowing the user to easily get in touch, should they need too.

-* Through utilises simple design the site aims to be easily accessible by all.
+* Through utilising simple design the site aims to be easily accessible by all.
 This is something that has been in the forefront of my mind as the demographic of those who visit the house tends to be on the older side.

 ### **Wireframes:**
 In order to achieve a website that looked as proffesional as possible it was important to carefully consider the design of the pages.
 To that end the first stage of this project involved creating wireframes for both both mobile and desktop devices.